raffoliveira/raffoliveira/README.md

 👨🏽 I'm Rafael Oliveira

-👨🏽‍💻 A student of Computer Engineering at UFOP
+👨🏽‍💻 A Master's student in Computer Science at UFOP

-🔭 I'm currently learning about data science, data visualization, machine learning, web design, and devops
+🔭 I'm currently learning about data science, data visualization, machine learning, and devops

 🗣️ Feel free to ask me anything or contact me anytime